Bee and Butterfly Haven at Holy Trinity Churchyard

 Support and care for our community - care for those in our parishes continues to be a priority, with care both for those who are church members and for those who aren't.
 So do get in touch with requests for prayer, or for support by a telephone call, via the details on the Contact page.

 This also applies to the FOODBANK, which is not operating its usual Friday morning sessions, but is providing food etc. to a greatly increased number of people right through the week.
-Linked with the Foodbank is a Bookbank - for further details for Foodbank click here and for Bookbank click here.
+For further details for the Foodbank click here.

 We need your support - the present situation is putting a strain on many people, and we as a church are glad to offer help.
 But it is also putting a strain on our resources, and we would welcome any support you can give - click here for a letter from our treasurer about online giving.